VultureProject/vulture-doc/vultureOS/docs/portal/portal.md

 ### Identity Provider

-`Reminder` : When Vulture acts as an Identity provider, it must use LDAP repositories only !
+**Note** : When Vulture acts as an Identity provider, it must use LDAP repositories only !

 When Vulture is configured as an IDP Provider, it exposes REST API to manage LDAP users.
 See [Swagger API Documentation](../api/authentication/idp/idp.yml) for details.